 In the previous installments we talked about skeptical methodology and how it can be used to sort through the overwhelming amount of reefkeeping information that is now at the virtual fingertips of reef hobbyists.
 We also discussed how skeptical thinking has impacted the idea of sustainable reefkeeping, scientific terminology, magic products and more.
+Skeptical thinking is many times incredibly more common in taking your chances at Novibet than it is in what are ostensibly much more “scientific” endeavors.
 In this installment we’ll take a look how to decide which expert to listen to and the most important tool in the skeptical reefkeepers toolbox.

 A brief reminder to set the scene

 Skepticism is a method, not a position.
 Officially, it’s defined as a method of intellectual caution and suspended judgment.
 A skeptic is not closed minded to new ideas, but is cautious of ideas that are presented without much, or any, supporting evidence.
 In our hobby there are tons of ideas presented without much, or any, supporting evidence.
 Being a skeptical reefer essentially boils down to taking advice/products/new ideas with a bucket of salt.
 Being a skeptical reefkeeper requires that you investigate why, how and if the suggested ideas actually work.
 As a skeptical reefkeeper, you decide what is best for you, your animals, and your wallet based upon critical thinking: not just because you heard someone else say it.
 The goal of this series of articles is not to provide you with reef recipes or to tell you which ideas are flat out wrong or which products really do what they say they do or which claims or which expert to believe – the goal is to help you make those kinds of determinations for yourself while developing your saltwater thumb in the face of sometimes overwhelming conflicting advice.